The Red Rubber Ball Foundation

 We also have the support of Oscar nominated British actress Naomie Harris, (Moonlight, Spectre and Skyfall, Long Walk to Freedom).
 Naomie sent a personal message to the children we sponsor, about her time in Kenya, her own ambitions and on making these happen.
 Our other Patron is Jane Obinchu, head teacher to the world’s oldest primary school pupil Kimane Maruge and who was portrayed by Naomie Harris in the film The First Grader.

-Starting as a personal commitment to support one young boy (John), this has developed into our biggest programme, now supporting 148 children through secondary school.
+Starting as a personal commitment to support one young boy (John), this has developed into our biggest programme, where we’ve now supported 234 children at secondary school (119 girls + 115 boys).

 All come from poor families who are unable to cover their school fees.
 Many are orphans or the first children in their family to complete secondary school.